-Anytime there’s a major sport event that’s funded for by the government, there’s a debate.
+Anytime there’s a major sport event that’s funded by the government, there’s a debate.
 And sure, the debate is warranted since citizens are the ones that pay the bill.
 Would you want to pay for something you didn’t want?
 Likewise, would you want to pay for something you didn’t think would be a good investment?
-Whether there’s an economic benefit is big consideration when evaluating the legacy of sport events.
+Whether there’s an economic benefit is a big consideration when evaluating the legacy of sports events.
 But there are intangible ones too.
 That debate is for another discussion.

 The Legacy for Sport Infrastructure

 The TO2015 Legacy fund was created to ensure athletes get the best possible training facilities in the Greater Toronto Area (GTA) during the 2015 Para/Pan American Games

 - The Toronto Pan Am Sports Centre in Scarborough (during Games-Time, referred to as the CIBC Pan Am/Parapan Am Aquatics Centre and Field House),

 - The Mattamy National Cycling Centre (during Games-Time, referred to as the Cisco Milton Pan Am/Parapan Am Velodrome), and,